ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Android_12_User_Manual.md.txt

 OK3588 has two Gigabit NICs on board (Ethernet ETH0 and Ethernet ETH1).

-**Description:**

-+ **When 4G and Ethernet exist at the same time, Ethernet is preferred by default; When 4G WIFI exists at the same time, WIFI is preferred by default.
+**Note: When 4G and Ethernet exist at the same time, Ethernet is preferred by default; When 4G WIFI exists at the same time, WIFI is preferred by default.
 When both WiFi and Ethernet are present, Ethernet is prioritized by default.**

 1\.
 Gigabit network port test: